Iris Rev. 7 Keyboard - Hotswap PCBs for Split Ergonomic Keyboard$79.99

-The Iris keyboard, a split ergonomic keyboard with 4x6 vertically staggered keys and 3 or 4 thumb keys.
+The Iris keyboard, a split ergonomic keyboard with 4x6 vertically staggered keys and up to 4 thumb keys.
 Time to stop stretching your thumbs out on the Ergodox!

 Iris PCBs with on-board controller and USB-C port.
-Just solder in your switches and you're done!
+Just put in your switches and you're done!
+The rotary encoder pins are not hotswapped, so encoders need to be soldered in if installing them.

 - Left half PCB